Here are the steps to landing your first freelance design projects.

 Because freelancing is not yet as widely understood or accepted as permanent positions, the reality is that it can feel lonely at times.
 Some days, I have to remind myself that it’s a process, and that I’m still learning something new even if it’s not always what I expect.
 Something to remember is that although it takes a certain level of commitment to get started, freelancing doesn’t have to be a lifetime decision.
 You can try it for a few months or a few years and see if you like it.
 I also know many people who freelance while in a full-time job to help supplement their income.

 Whatever you decide, I hope that these tips will help you on your path to achieve the version of success you’re after!

 You can check Marielle's her work here or connect with her on LinkedIn.

-Want to turn your passion for design into a successful career in the UX/UI design field like Marielle, either freelancing or in a permanent capacity?
+Want to turn your passion for creativity into a successful career in UX/UI design like Marielle, either freelancing or in a permanent capacity?
 Explore our UX Academy program!